Shopify Rich Snippets: Improved organic traffic that converts, without chasing rankings

 One useful tool is Google’s Search Console.
 It has a Structured Data report that will show you what Google’s detected on your store as well as a graph of it over time.
 I’ve found it buggy and inconsistent many times but it can give you a bit of help now and then.

-This guide has been a walk-though of how you can start to get more organic search traffic by using Google’s Rich Snippets and structured data.
+This guide has been a walk-through of how you can start to get more organic search traffic by using Google’s Rich Snippets and structured data.

 It’s an easy process to go through and could increase the quantity and quality of your search traffic with a bit of upfront work.